Angus Belcher Marine - Maritime Services

 Training - Skipper Services - Charter - Maintenance and Servicing - Boat Sales

-Peel, Isle of Man, whose maritime heritage dates from the Neolithic, through Vikings, to the present day, boasts a sheltered harbour and a vibrant town, everything about which seems to connect with the sea.
+Peel, Isle of Man, whose maritime heritage dates from the Neolithic, through Vikings, to the present day, is steeped in maritime history and boasts a sheltered harbour and a vibrant town, everything about which, seems to connect with the sea.

-Peel Sailing and Cruising Club, a busy and welcoming sailing club and great local facility (the club is also shared by The Moddey Dhoo, a local motorcycle club, named after the legendary black dog of Peel Castle), launched the first Peel Sea Fest this year; a gathering for vessels of all shapes and sizes and three days for members, guests and the public to see the spectacle of the colourful vessels, take part in treasure hunts, quizzes and boat trips and immerse themselves in Peels deep rooted maritime heritage.
+Peel Sailing and Cruising Club launched the first Peel Sea Fest in 2024; a gathering for vessels of all shapes and sizes and three days for members, guests and the public to see the spectacle of the colourful vessels, take part in treasure hunts, quizzes and boat trips and immerse themselves in Peels deep rooted maritime heritage.

-A prize is given to the vessel travelling the furthest to the Sea Fest, this year’s winner was Graham on Felinheli sailing from Porth Penrhyn with a distance of 84 miles.
+A prize is given to the vessel travelling the furthest to the Sea Fest, 2024’s winner was Graham on ‘Felinheli’ sailing from Porth Penrhyn with a distance of 84 miles.

-Who will travel the furthest in 2025?
-Festival committee member Pam Moxon said “it is great to see boats come from far and wide to join in our festival, we hope the numbers will grow next year.”
+Who will take the prize in 2025?
+Festival committee member Pam Moxon said, “it is great to see boats come from far and wide to join in our festival, we hope the numbers will grow this year.”

-The Club opens it’s bar daily from 12.00 and all are welcome “we are all volunteers” said Sue Tayler “we are very proud of our active and friendly club and we are looking forward to Peel Sea Fest welcoming more boats, owners and visitors next year.”
+The Club bar is open daily from 12.00 and all are welcome “we are all volunteers” said Sue Tayler “we are very proud of our active and friendly club and we are looking forward to Peel Sea Fest welcoming more boats, owners and visitors next year.”

 The whole town seems to join in the spirit of the festival, talented knitters had festooned the town with colourful creations, there were displays by the Manx Wildlife Trust, a hand built wooden Manx skiff was on display (the first of many) and live music abounds in local pubs and bars.